dsilas/SeeLevelViz/README.md

 # How to use SeeLevelViz:
 ## Download
-You can download a copy of the of the file from XXXXXXXX for windows and XXXXXX for linux.
+You can download a copy of the of the file from https://github.com/dsilas/SeeLevelViz/releases for Windows or Linux.
+The Windows file is called "SeeLevelViz.exe" and the Linux version is called "SeeLevelViz."
 A mac version is not currently available, but is planned.

 Please note, the file might take a couple minutes to open.
 If your Windows computer gives you a warning that the program could be a security risk, click on "More information" and it should give you the option to proceed.